Discover Balance Transfer: How to Do it

 Steps to follow for a balance transfer with Discover

-Knowing that a balance transfer works and how to transfer the balance to Discover cards are two different things.
+Knowing how a balance transfer works and how to transfer the balance to Discover cards are two different things.
 The following steps can help you submit your balance transfer request on an existing card:

 1. Gather information